-There is a total of 40 trees that will require removal under this site plan.
-5 do not require a permit under City of Mississauga rules as they are under 15 cm DBH.
-33 are private trees that will require a permit, and 2 are city trees that will require a permit as well as permission from the City to remove.
-Of the 33 trees, 27 are dead or dying Ash trees.
+There is a total of 52 trees that will require removal under this site plan.
+6 do not require a permit under City of Mississauga rules as they are under 15 cm DBH.
+32 are private along with 8 neighbouring or boundary trees trees that will require a permit and permission from neighbouring landowners as applicable, and 2 are city trees that will require a permit as well as permission from the City to remove.
+Of the 39 trees, 27 are dead or dying Ash trees.
 These will still require a permit, though do not require a fee.